Colloquially referred to as Paul Chen Hanwei Swords because the company was the brainchild of Mr. Chen Chao-Po, originally of

 Here you will find a range of Chinese Kung fu and Tai Chi swords, ranging from their basic “practical” line to some stunning and highly regarded pieces in their Dynasty series.
 There is a also a range of Hanwei swords designed by world famous Kung fu and Tai Chi Master Adam Hsu that are surprisingly affordable (around the $200 mark) and well received, though availability and low production levels tend to be an ongoing issue.

-From fencing foils to re-enactment swords to functional replicas, while their medieval line are not their primary speciality, being more of an offshoot of their main business model (Katana) and having been through (and still in the process of) revision, their medieval line has received mixed reviews – mostly to do with sharpness (or lack of it), though this is more than made up for by the handling and tempering of swords such as the Michael “Tinker” Peace line.
+From fencing foils to re-enactment swords to functional replicas, while their medieval line are not their primary specialty, being more of an offshoot of their main business model (Katana) and having been through (and still in the process of) revision, their medieval line has received mixed reviews – mostly to do with sharpness (or lack of it), though this is more than made up for by the handling and tempering of swords such as the Michael “Tinker” Peace line.

 For the lower priced Paul Chen Hanwei Swords, the most common complaint was quality control.
 Due to the sheer volume of swords being produced, it was not uncommon to find a few lemons in every batch (many of which, ended up being sold on ebay).